Kluvens/Computer-Science/Networking/transport-layer.md

 - sender keeps sending TCP segments with one data type to the receiver
 - these segments are dropped but acknowledged by the receiver with a zero-window size
 - Eventually when the buffer empties, non-zero window is advertised

+GBN is a flow control protocol.
+TCP provides flow control by having the sender maintain a variable called the receive window.
+The receive window is used to give the sender an idea about how much free buffer space is available at the receiver.
+In a full-duplex connection, the sender at each side of the connection maintains a distinct receive window.
+The receive window is dynamic.

 ![image](https://user-images.githubusercontent.com/95273765/196676309-8c8a9493-a725-4b14-98a2-a84fdd588f1c.png)